Yairby8/Tweets-Generator/README.md

-# Markov Chain Tweets Generator
+# Markov Chain Tweets Generator💬

 ## Overview
 A C program that generates tweets based on a text corpus using Markov Chains, modeling word-to-word probabilities to create new, stylistically similar tweets.
 Demonstrates natural language processing, dynamic memory management, and pseudo-random generation.